Tochemey/goakt/docs/actors/mailbox.md

 - **Message buffering**: Stores messages until the actor can process them
 - **Asynchronous communication**: Senders don't block waiting for the actor
-- **Ordering guarantees**: Messages from the same sender arrive in order
+- **FIFO ordering**: Messages are processed in the order they are enqueued
 - **Backpressure control**: Bounded mailboxes can apply backpressure
 - **Thread safety**: Safe for concurrent message producers